Best kefir in the UK reviewed

 Your reviewer

-This article was reviewed by Travis, the founder of this website, long-time gut enthusiast and passionate kombucha maker!
+This article was written by Travis, the founder of this website, long-time gut-health enthusiast, science nerd and passionate kombucha maker of over 10 years!